-Majid joined the University of Manchester as a Lecturer in 2015, following a period of four years working as a UNESCO Research Fellow at Cardiff University (2011-2015).
+Majid joined the University of Manchester in 2015, following a period of four years working as a UNESCO Research Fellow at the Geoenvironmental Research Centre, Cardiff University (2011-2015).
 He is a Civil Engineer with an MSc and PhD in Geotechnical Engineering.
 He also worked as a Senior Design Engineer in consulting engineers for five years (2002-2007).

-His expertise and research interest cover areas of geo-energy and geo-environmental engineering with a focus on coupled phenomena and chemically controlled processes in geo-materials.
+His expertise and research interests cover areas of geoenvironmental engineering with a focus on coupled THCM behaviour of geo-materials and multi-physics, multiscale phenomena involved in their behaviour.
 He completed his PhD on coupled thermal, hydraulic, chemical and mechanical behaviour of unsaturated soils at Cardiff University.
-In his PhD, he advanced the understanding of chemically coupled processes in compacted clays.
+In his PhD, he advanced the understanding of chemically coupled processes in compacted swelling clays.
 He has developed reactive transport models under coupled THCM formulations which have been used for studying the behaviour of compacted clay barriers in the context of geological disposal of high level radioactive waste.

 He has supervised 16 PhD students since 2011 who have worked on laboratory/field scale experimental and computational research projects.
 He has developed more than 60 research outputs including 30 peer reviewed journal papers.
 He is the recipient of two Best Paper Awards including the ICE’s Environmental Geotechnics Prize in2019.
 He leads the Geo-Environmental research theme and activities in the School of Engineering.
 He is also a member of the Centre for Crisis Studies and Mitigation at the University of Manchester.